AdobeDocs/experience-manager-cloud-service.fr-FR/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 If you wish to leverage more insights with this new feature to optimize your digital experiences effortlessly, please see here (link to Row 99). -->

-## Utilisation des données du service de surveillance d’utilisation réelle {#how-rum-service-data-is-being-used}
+## Utilisation des données Real Use Monitoring Service {#how-rum-service-data-is-being-used}

 Les données RUM sont bénéfiques aux fins suivantes :